DETAILED ACTION

 setting the second write semaphore to a fourth state identifier, and writing the first processing result into the second shared memory region; wherein the fourth state identifier is configured to indicate that the second shared memory region is in a data write state (“Procedure 300 continues at 310, where one of the running work processes acquires write access to a corresponding shared memory area and read access to a central memory area (e.g., 210).
 At 315, the work process writes one or more data units into its corresponding shared memory area.”
 Par 0025) [acquiring write access effectively sets an internal state, acting as fourth state identifier, indicating the shared region is in a data write state for that process before first processing result (data unit) is written]; and

 in response to completing the writing of the first processing result, setting the second write semaphore to a fifth state identifier and setting the second read semaphore to a sixth state identifier, such that the first process reads the first processing result from the second shared memory region in response to determining that the second read semaphore is set to the sixth state identifier (“Only one work process at a time can change a shared memory area.”
 Par 0023 and “The central shared memory area stores information indicating the processed data units in the other shared memory areas.
 For example, the central shared memory area may keep pointers assigned to each shared memory area corresponding to a work processes.
 Such a pointer may show the position of a last read (e.g., processed) data unit in an array of data units written in a shared memory area.
 This could be the position number of a data unit in the queue, or any other identifier that can specify data units across work process boundaries.”
-Par 0026) [the implicit release of write access means the write semaphore is no longer set for that process, allowing another process (fifth state identifier); the change in pointer’s state acts as sixth state identifier, indicating data is ready for reading]; wherein the fifth state identifier indicates that the second shared memory region is in a data un-write state and the sixth state identifier indicates that the second shared memory region is in a data read state (“Only one work process at a time can change a shared memory area.”
+Par 0026) [the release of write access means the write semaphore is no longer set for that process, allowing another process (fifth state identifier); the change in pointer’s state acts as sixth state identifier, indicating data is ready for reading]; wherein the fifth state identifier indicates that the second shared memory region is in a data un-write state and the sixth state identifier indicates that the second shared memory region is in a data read state (“Only one work process at a time can change a shared memory area.”
 Par 0023 and “At 610, the work process reads the unread (e.g., not processed) units of data from the shared memory area.”
 Par 0034) [sixth state is where the unread data units are present in the shared memory area as indicated by pointers, making them available to be read by the first process].

 writing the first processing result into the second shared memory region and locking the second shared memory region (“The writing in an area of the shared memory 150 needs additional locking steps to ensure that only one work process can write or change the content of the area.”
 Par 0023) [during write operation, shared memory is locked to ensure exclusive write access]; and

 in response to completing the writing of the first processing result, unlocking the second shared memory region such that the first process reads the first processing result from the second shared memory region (“Work process “A” 425 has also finished the writing operation for data unit “X” 449 in shared memory area “1254” 440.
 Therefore data unit “X” 449 is drawn with solid lines.”
-Par 0043 and Figures 4A and 4B) [the solid lines after writing implies data unit is now available (unlocked) for other processes (first process) to read].
+Par 0043 and Figures 4A and 4B) [the solid lines after writing shows that the data unit is now available (unlocked) for other processes (first process) to read].

-In the analogous art, Liu teaches wherein the second process comprises a decoding process (“the second operating system 104 is configured to decode the media data to generate processing results.”
+Regarding claim 15, Sysoev, Liu and Kessler teach the method of claim 12.
+Liu further teaches wherein the second process comprises a decoding process (“the second operating system 104 is configured to decode the media data to generate processing results.”
 Par 0030), and the first process comprises a play process (“the first OS is configured to play the media data.”
 Par 0025); wherein the first processing command comprises a video loading command (“The processing request, generated by the first operating system according to the media data to be played, includes information pertaining to processing of the media data.
 In some embodiments, the processing request includes the source information of the media data, control identifiers of the first operating system, and the application package information pertaining to the media application configured to play the media data.
 The source information of the media data can include a uniform resource locator (URL) corresponding to the media data,” par 0039) [the processing request (command) contains the URL (storage position) of the media, corresponding to a video loading command] and the first processing result comprises first indication information (“the processing results include the second graphic information, the playback status information, and the like.
 The second graphic information is used to generate the playback data corresponding to the media data in the first operating system,” par 0041) [the second graphic information corresponds to indication information that first OS uses to play media];

 wherein, based on the first processing command, performing the processing operation comprises: